docs

 - Temporary contractors with scoped access for specific work, expiring automatically

-The permission shape that supports those hiring patterns is per-practice, per-provider, per-role inside a single workspace.
-The permission shape that breaks them is separate logins per client, because every role change becomes a fan-out of account creation work.
+The permission shape that supports those patterns is per-practice, per-provider, per-role inside a single workspace.
+The shape that breaks them is separate logins per client, because every role change turns into account-creation busywork across instances.

-- Switch between three different practices in under thirty seconds without re-logging in or re-authenticating
+- Switch between three practices in under thirty seconds without re-authenticating

-- Restrict a hypothetical offshore biller to four of eight practices inside one workspace; verify the other four are not visible
+- Restrict an offshore biller to four of eight practices inside one workspace, then confirm the other four are invisible

 - Open a denial that spans multiple line items, then filter denials by payer across all eight practices